Careium/code-challenge-careium/README.md

 -------------

 Your application will be reviewed by our engineers.
 We do take into consideration your experience level.
+The list is a little too serious we don't
 * **Architecture**: how clean is the separation between the front-end and the back-end?
 * **Clarity**: does the README clearly and concisely explains the problem and solution?
 Are technical tradeoffs explained?
 * **Correctness**: does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?